sunzi1520/SideProject_Magazine/README.md

 3. Fix bugs:
 - Accessing authorized resources without a token do not return the expected message
-Cause: The implementation is not proper
+Cause: The implementation is not proper<br/>
-Solution: Correct the implementation
+Solution: Correct the implementation<br/>

-- Description: Cannot download a specific file with a given id, error message is: filename must be a string
+- Description: Cannot download a specific file with a given id, error message is: filename must be a string<br/>
-Cause: The use case DownloadFile returns a string which is the path of the required file, but the Controller handles it as an object
+Cause: The use case DownloadFile returns a string which is the path of the required file, but the Controller handles it as an object<br/>
 Solution: Correct the way controller handles the result

 Date: 20 Apr 2021